Polymorphism via dispatch¶

 vocabulary in the new context.

-What if we could simply say ref
+What if we could simply say ref, set! and length and when we

 introduce a new data structure, be able to declare how these verbs should work

-and if we have a hashtable h
+k-th element using (ref v k) and if we have a hashtable h and a key

-, we can get its associated value using (ref h k)
+k, we can get its associated value using (ref h k) as well, instead of

-.
+(hash-ref h k).
 It is quite evident that the cognitive burden is lower for

--ing” a value.
+such a unified concept of “ref-ing” a value.
 This “reuse of verbs” with

 different objects is the essence of “polymorphism”.